The sidewinder missile is still lethal after 60 years

 The missile was solely a Navy weapon for its first few years.
 The United States Air Force backed the GAR-2 Falcon, which later got the designation AIM-4.
 Eventually, the Navy’s missile won out and the Air Force adopted it.

 Since then, the Sidewinder has been one missile that American pilots can rely on.
 During the Vietnam War, it scored 82 kills.
 The missile also saw action in the Falklands War, Desert Storm, and even scored the first air-to-air kill for the F/A-18E Super Hornet over Syria.
-The missile has gone from a short-range (maximum range of 2.6 nautical miles for the AIM-9B) tail-chase missile to an all-aspect medium-range (22 nautical miles) missile in the form of the AIM-9X.
+The missile has evolved from a short-range (maximum range of 2.6 nautical miles for the AIM-9B) tail-chase missile to an all-aspect medium-range missile (22 nautical miles) in the form of the AIM-9X.

+The AIM-9X will remain in service for a long time.
 Learn more about the Sidewinder in the video below: